JWGarel/Public/README.md

 ---

-For details on each script/module, see the inline documentation at the top of each file.
+For more details on each script/module, see the inline documentation at the top of each file.